Nicholas A. Migliaccio

 - Represented worker class in wage theft rate miscalculation case against multinational fracking company, resulting in $6 million settlement

-- Represented plaintiffs in a consumer class in defective laptop case against multinational computer manufacturer, resulting in a nationwide settlement where defendant agreed to refund $100 cash or issue a $250 voucher (which required no purchase to use) to owners of the laptops.
+- Represented, as a consumer protection lawyer, in a consumer class action defective laptop case against multinational computer manufacturer, resulting in a nationwide settlement where defendant agreed to refund $100 cash or issue a $250 voucher (which required no purchase to use) to owners of the laptops.

 - Represented pre-trial detainees who were subjected to unlawful strip searches prior to their admission at Allegheny County Jail, located in Pittsburgh, PA.
 After winning class certification, partial summary judgment on liability, and an injunction, the case settled for $3 million.